ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 Finally, call `zxfer` from inside the script's `backup` function.
-The script will count the number of attempts that complete without error using the `self_` variables and will report that the overall process succeeded if at least one attempt worked during the daily cycle.
+The script will count the number of attempts that complete without error using the `self_` variables and will flash *green* to report that the overall process succeeded if at least one attempt worked during the daily cycle.

 {{< highlight txt >}}
 backup() {